-Bullying is unacceptable behaviour used by an individual or group, several times on purpose, which intentionally hurts another individual or group either physically or emotionally.
+Bullying is unacceptable behaviour used by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally.

 Bullying can be short term or continuous over long periods of time.
 All types of bullying are treated extremely seriously at Preston Grange Primary School.